-When in doubt, eat it on bread.
+When in doubt, put it on bread.
 That’s what I tell myself when leftovers or weird ingredients crowd my fridge.
 Most chefs swear by adding black garlic to meat and other savory dishes, but I say sweeten it up.
 This is a non-mixer recipe which means more elbow grease but less guilt after you eat the entire loaf!
 I used a mix of whole wheat and white flour for something more hearty, but feel free to use all white flour here.
-If you have extra black garlic, spread it on the toasted bread for more an extra sweet treat.
+If you have extra black garlic, spread it on the toasted bread for extra sweet treat.

 for the dough

 3/4 cup milk, or lukewarm water

 1 1/4 teaspoon active dry yeast